rkhmtlv/EmojiCharadesPrivacyPolicy/README.md

 # EmojiCharadesPrivacyPolicy
-Privacy Policy of the Emoji Puzzle - Logic Trivia App
+Privacy Policy of the Emoji Charades App

 # Privacy Policy